EDMdesigner/EDMdesigner-API-Doc/README.md

 #### Parameters (you should post):
    * users {Array} It should contain the ids of the users
-   * structureId {Array} It should contain the ids of the structures you want to assign to the specified users
+   * structureIds {Array} It should contain the ids of the structures you want to assign to the specified users

 ####Answer:
 An object with the following four arrays: